-What an awful, beautiful island.
+What an awful, beautiful island!
 The approach to Goree Island, just off the coast of Senegal, a 15-minute ferry ride southeast of the country’s capital city of Dakar, gives the impression of exotic serenity.

-The island that boasts a 250-year-old baobab tree, however, has a dark and miserable history; a history which, once known, transforms the island’s apparent serene beauty in the eyes of the observer into a “gateway to hell.”
+The island that boasts a 250-year-old baobab tree, however, has a dark and miserable history; a history that, once known, transforms the island’s apparent serene beauty in the eyes of the observer into a “gateway to hell.”

-Ruled first by the Portuguese, then in succession by the Dutch, English and French, this small island was from the 15th to the 19th centuries the largest slave-trading center on the African coast.
+Ruled first by the Portuguese, then in succession by the Dutch, English, and French, this small island was, from the 15th to the 19th centuries, the largest slave-trading center on the African coast.

-To hear or read the stories of how the inhabitants of black Africa were exploited, demoralized, and oppressed is one thing; to see with one’s own eyes where it all started is another.
+To hear or read the stories of how the inhabitants of black Africa were exploited, demoralised, and oppressed is one thing; to see with one’s own eyes where it all started is another.

-The entrance to the House of Slaves, or La Maison des Esclaves as it is known in this French-speaking country, is guarded by a large, foreboding wooden door.
+The entrance to the House of Slaves, or La Maison des Esclaves, as it is known in this French-speaking country, is guarded by a large, foreboding wooden door.

 The merchandise was chosen based on a variety of factors.
-The larger, stronger men were palpated for muscular bulk, and chosen accordingly.
-Men were not put on the slave market until they were heavier than 60 kg (132 lb.).
+The larger, stronger men were palpated for muscular bulk and chosen accordingly.
+Men were not put on the slave market until they were heavier than 60 kg (132 lb).

-African men that reached La Maison des Esclaves that did not meet this requirement were herded into a feeding room where they were fattened until they reached the required weight.
+African men that reached La Maison des Esclaves and did not meet this requirement were herded into a feeding room, where they were fattened until they reached the required weight.